-The report should be sent to Dr David Olds, and the country's International Consultant at least three weeks prior to the Annual Review meeting.
+The report should be sent to the NFP Partner lead at least three weeks before the Annual Review meeting.
+If there are any issues, contact Global Director or Global Coordinator.
 Further guidance on the conduct of the annual review meeting can be found on the 'International NFP Resources' page of the international website.